cs181f/project3/MongoDB_Specification.md

 # Details

 [Our build objects are defined here](https://github.com/cs181f/project2/blob/master/Persisted_Objects.md).
-MongoDB is schemaless, and will not ensure that objects match our expected build objects.

 We will be using [PyMongo](http://api.mongodb.org/python/current/) to communicate with the database.
-PyMongo will provide all of the required interactions with the database:
+PyMongo will provide all of the required interactions with the database.
+We will also use [MongoKit](http://namlook.github.com/mongokit/) as an intermediate layer for schema control and some simplification.

-* [db.insert(myBuildObject)](http://api.mongodb.org/python/current/api/pymongo/collection.html#pymongo.collection.Collection.insert): inserts a new object into the database.
-When inserting a new object, PyMongo automatically adds an '_id' key-value pair to the object and returns it, which can handle the id string for the build object.
-We may also consider using generating ids in some other way. insert can take in a python collection of objects in order to insert multiple objects at once.
-* [db.find_one({key: value})](http://api.mongodb.org/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find_one): returns the first object in the database found with a matching key-value pair.
-This is how we will retrieve build objects from the database, using the key "_id" and the value returned when the object was first inserted.
-* [db.update({key: value}, {$set: {key: value}})](http://api.mongodb.org/python/current/api/pymongo/collection.html#pymongo.collection.Collection.update): finds objects which contain a matching key-value pair to the first input and sets some other key to the specified value.
-Other arguments are possible; see the documentation.

-Some other functions that may be useful:

-* [db.find({key: value})](http://api.mongodb.org/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find): same as find_one, but returns a Cursor object which means that we may iterate through multiple matches.
-May be useful to use.

-However, insert, find_one, and update should cover all of our requirements.
+From MongoKit:

+* class Build(Document): this inherits the Document class provided by MongoKit and includes all of the schema control.
+* to_json(self): translates a Build into valid JSON
+* from_json(self): translates JSON into a Build object
+* validate(self): checks that the object is following the schema
+* find(self): gathers all builds
+* find(self, key:value): gathers matching builds

+Overloaded:
+* __init__: in order to gain some extra functionality in the constructor
+* save: while PyMongo returns the ID number after saving to the database, MongoKit does not.
+Therefore, we will be overloading the save method to call the MongoKit save method.

+Others:
+* update_with_results(self): handles updating after build attempts

 # Some notes